Your Visit

 Each summer, Classical:NEXT opens its annual Call for Proposals for the showcase and conference programmes, inviting artists, presenters and speakers to apply.
 An our international, independent jury carefully reviews each submission and selects the official Classical:NEXT programme.

-You can also learn more about off C:N events and other promotional opportunities here.
+To learn more about off C:N events and other promotional opportunities, click here.

 How can I register for Classical:NEXT 2026?